Glossary

 There are a large number of anthropogenic greenhouse gases, such as halocarbons and other substances containing chlorine or bromine, grouped under the Montreal Protocol.
 The Kyoto Protocol includes CO2, N2O, CH4, SF6, NF3, HFCs and PFCs (adapted from the IPCC Fifth Assessment Report – CLIMATE CHANGE 2013 The Physical Science Basis, p1455).

-Framework aimed at defining how to optimally control the different steps of the approach.
+Framework aiming to define how to control the different stages of the approach optimally.

-Within the Bilan Carbone®, the organisation must put in place management and internal governance enabling the completion of the approach and the attainment of associated criteria.
-The organisation must ensure that participants have the necessary methodological skills and are trained in the use of the tools employed, as well as in the construction and implementation of transition plans.
+Within the Bilan Carbone®, the organisation shall put in place leadership and internal governance enabling the completion of the approach and the achievement of the associated criteria.
+The organisation shall ensure that stakeholders have the necessary methodological skills and are trained in the use of the tools employed, as well as in the design and implementation of transition plans.

 H